DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 #### 6.5 Transport & parking

-#### 6.6 Scholarship program
+#### 6.6 Scholarship program (Diveristy tickets)
 A fixed amount of free tickets could be given out to individuals from underrepresented groups, who couldn’t attend otherwise.
+If you do, consider using [diversitytickets.org](https://diversitytickets.org/en).
+Diversitytickets.org is a Travis Foundation which helps conference organisers reach out to minority groups.
+You can add your event/conference, specify the number of free tickers and once the event is approved, it becomes publicly listed on the website and applicants can apply for it.

 #### 6.7 Purchasable Diversity Supporter Tickets
 You can offer an unlimited set of “Diversity Tickets” that can be purchased by anyone and donated to the Scholarship Program pool.